- Portable Games

 "...I see.
 But Rain doesn't matter, let her go."

-"Why bother with this girl, this girl who can't even become a genetic sample?"
+"Why bother with this girl, this girl who's not even worth becoming a genetic sample?"

 "People aren't your tools Mylène!"

 "...Why not?
-Stupid humans with no merit live worthlessly and die worthlessly anyway.
+Foolish humans deficient in merit live worthlessly and die worthlessly anyway.
 Couldn't becoming a tool of mine, superior in everything from brain to appearance, be a long-cherished desire?"

-"We're going.
+"We're leaving.
 Whatever it takes, I'll save Rain and get away from here!"

 "Hehehe...
 All right.
-I'll return your princess as requested."
+I'll return your princess as you requested."